Graph Sparsification for Derandomizing Massively Parallel Computation with Low Space: Conclusions

 \section{Conclusions}

-In this paper we present a deterministic method for graph sparsification while maintaining some desired properties and apply it to design the first $O(\log \Delta+\log\log n)$-round fully scalable deterministic \MPC algorithms for maximal matching and maximal independent set (Theorem \ref{thm:MM-MIS-Delta}), and $(\Delta+1)$-coloring and (deg+1)-coloring (Theorem \ref{thm:coloring}).
-In combination with previous results, this also gives the first deterministic $O(\log \Delta)$-round \congc algorithms for MIS, maximal matching, $(\Delta+1)$-coloring, and (deg+1)-coloring (Corollaries \ref{cor:congcMISMM} and \ref{cor:congcdeg}).
+In this paper we study the power of deterministic algorithms on the nowadays classical model of parallel computations --- the \emph{Massively Parallel Computations (\MPC) model} --- on the example of two fundamental graph problems: maximal matching and maximal independent set.
+We develop a new deterministic method for graph sparsification while maintaining some desired properties and apply it to design the first $O(\log \Delta+\log\log n)$-round fully scalable deterministic \MPC algorithms for maximal matching and MIS (Theorem~\ref{thm:MM-MIS-Delta}).
+In combination with previous results, this also gives the first deterministic $O(\log \Delta)$-round \congc algorithms for maximal matching and MIS.
 We expect our method of derandomizing the sampling of a low-degree graph while maintaining good properties will prove useful for derandomizing many more problems in low space or limited bandwidth models (e.g., the \congest model).

-An interesting open question that remains is whether efficient derandomization is possible in \MPC low-space and \emph{optimal} total space (i.e., $O(m+n)$ rather than $O(m+n^{1+\eps})$).
-We note that our graph sparsification procedures in all of our algorithms can be implemented in optimal total space.
-The extra $n^{1+\epsilon}$ total space is required for the efficient derandomization procedures applied on the computed sparse subgraphs.
-Specifically, these procedures are considerably more efficient provided that the $2$-hop neighborhood of each node is stored at a single machine.
-We note that our algorithms for MIS and matching should yield $O(\log^2 \Delta)$ rounds when restricting to global space of $\widetilde{O}(m)$.
-It will be very interesting to provide an improved derandomization techniques for this setting as well.